Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Introduction

-We prove finite-sample guarantees for our method: the estimated Koopman operator converges at rate $\mathcal{O}(M^{-1/2})$, and the corresponding density forecasts attain a mean-squared 2-Wasserstein error of order $\mathcal{O}(M^{-1/2})$ under mild assumptions.
-These results provide a statistical foundation for using Koopman spectral theory in the context of distributional functional data.
+We establish theoretical guarantees for our method: the estimated Koopman operator converges at a rate $\mathcal{O}(M^{-1/2})$, where $M$ represents the length of the training trajectory.
+Additionally, the corresponding density forecasts achieve a mean-squared 2-Wasserstein error of order $\mathcal{O}(M^{-1/2})$ under mild assumptions.
+These findings offer a statistical foundation for applying Koopman spectral theory to distributional functional data.

-Simulation studies and a real-world application to U.S. housing price distributions demonstrate the accuracy, robustness, and interpretability of the extended DPDD method. \textbf{By treating evolving distributions as function-valued time series within a geometric framework, this work contributes to the ongoing development of functional data analysis for non-Euclidean and distributional data.}
+Simulation studies and a real-world application to U.S. housing price distributions highlight the accuracy, robustness, and interpretability of the extended DPDD method.
+By treating evolving distributions as function-valued time series within a geometric framework, this research advances the development of functional data analysis for non-Euclidean and distributional data.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:prelim} provides background on Wasserstein geometry, stochastic dynamics, and Koopman operator theory.
+The remainder of this paper is organized as follows: Section~\ref{sec:prelim} provides background on Wasserstein geometry, stochastic dynamics, and Koopman operator theory.
 Section~\ref{sec:dpdd} introduces our theoretical extension of DPDD and presents the proposed estimation procedure using importance-weighted EDMD.
-Section~\ref{sec:implementation} describes practical implementation details.
-Sections~\ref{sec:simulation} and~\ref{sec:app} report simulation results and an empirical analysis of U.S. housing price distributions.
-Finally, Section~\ref{sec:discussion} concludes with a discussion of contributions, limitations, and directions for future work.
+Section~\ref{sec:implementation} describes the practical implementation details.
+Sections~\ref{sec:simulation} and~\ref{sec:app} report the simulation results and empirical analysis of the U.S. housing price distributions.
+Finally, Section~\ref{sec:discussion} concludes the paper with a discussion of contributions, limitations, and directions for future research.